 Using the term “imitative value” rather than the seemingly objective but misleading term “market value” makes clear the ever-present possibility of a sudden rise or fall in the price of things like stocks, real estate, future contracts, and other widely-traded commodities and financial instruments.
 It is a common occurrence for a commodity’s price to rise or fall for no detectable reason, that is, when there has been no change in what economists and others call “market fundamentals,” which, according to them, are the true and only determinants of a commodity’s price.
 Such inexplicable events are due entirely to the imitative nature of human beings.
 There are occasions when the mere fact that a commodity’s price is rising or falling is sufficient to make it rise or fall even more, as more and more people either buy or sell it, whether they are motivated by greed – that is, the desire to make more money – or by the fear of losing money, which tends to magnify its rise or fall in price.
 Contrary to the economists’ mistaken assumption that human beings are rational creatures, these price changes are wholly irrational because they are due to our imitative nature.

-An example of how economists’ mistaken assumptions of human rationality and the impersonal nature of market forces can cause real-world failures is the demise of Long Term Capital Management, a hedge fund that was managed based primarily on complex mathematical models of how, according to their creators, financial markets supposedly function.
-By completely overlooking the essentially human, and therefore the occasionally irrational, nature of markets, they greatly underestimated the possibility of a sudden decline in securities prices, which unanticipated event led to its failure.
+An example of how economists’ mistaken assumptions of human rationality and the impersonal nature of market forces can cause real-world failures is the demise of Long Term Capital Management, a hedge fund that was managed, or rather mismanaged, based primarily on complex mathematical models of how, according to their creators, financial markets supposedly function.
+By completely overlooking the essentially human, and therefore the occasionally irrational, nature of markets, they greatly underestimated the possibility of a sudden decline in securities prices, which unanticipated real-world event led to its failure.
 At the time, it was the largest hedge-fund failure in history.

 But [Jeff] Shankman warned that relying on [mathematical] models, even with massive research, wasn’t enough.
 The guys at Long Term Capital Management (LTCM) had “let math be their trading god,” he cautioned colleagues when that hedge fund collapsed in 1998.
 Founded by John Meriwether, the man behind Salomon’s [Salomon Brothers’] first trading floor, LTCM was the epitome of a quant shop [a securities company employing complex quantitative mathematical models to make its decisions].
 Nobel [Economics] Prize winners Robert Merton and Myron Scholes, who developed the option pricing formula, had worked there.